Helen of Troy: Artistic representations

 From Antiquity, depicting Helen would be a remarkable challenge.
 The story of Zeuxis deals with this exact question: how would an artist immortalize ideal beauty?
 He eventually selected the best features from five virgins.
 The ancient world starts to paint Helen's picture or inscribe her form on stone, clay and bronze by the 7th century BC.
-Dares Phrygius describes Helen in his History of the Fall of Troy: "She was beautiful, ingenuous, and charming.
+Homer attributes her with white skin, while Sappho describes her as "xanthe", which is translated as "golden" and is used towards individuals with light hair, which includes blond, red and brown hair, and Euripides says she had "gold [xanthes] curls".
+Her eyes were described as "κυάνεος" (kuaneos), which is usually translated as "dark" or "dark-blue".
+However, scholarly interpretation holds that "κυάνεος" likely denoted brown eyes, contrasting with "γλαυκός" (glaukos), the term used for gray or blue eyes.
+A later Latin account, probably from the fifth century CE, falsely attributed to Dares Phrygius, describes Helen as "She was beautiful, ingenuous, and charming.
 Her legs were the best; her mouth the cutest.
-There was a beauty-mark between her eyebrows."
+There was a beauty-mark between her eyebrows".
+Bettany Hughes notes that Helen and other Homeric heroes tend to be described and depicted by ancient Greeks as being xanthos ("golden-haired"), and she argues that such look was linked with the connections of ancient heroes and heroines to the gods, as light-haired individuals were less common in ancient Mediterranean than dark-haired ones.

 Helen is frequently depicted on Athenian vases as being threatened by Menelaus and fleeing from him.
 This is not the case, however, in Laconic art: on an Archaic stele depicting Helen's recovery after the fall of Troy, Menelaus is armed with a sword but Helen faces him boldly, looking directly into his eyes; and in other works of Peloponnesian art, Helen is shown carrying a wreath, while Menelaus holds his sword aloft vertically.
 In contrast, on Athenian vases of c.
 550–470, Menelaus threateningly points his sword at her.

 The abduction by Paris was another popular motif in ancient Greek vase-painting; definitely more popular than the kidnapping by Theseus.
 In a famous representation by the Athenian vase painter Makron, Helen follows Paris like a bride following a bridegroom, her wrist grasped by Paris' hand.
 The Etruscans, who had a sophisticated knowledge of Greek mythology, demonstrated a particular interest in the theme of the delivery of Helen's egg, which is depicted in relief mirrors.

 In Renaissance painting, Helen's departure from Sparta is usually depicted as a scene of forcible removal (rape) by Paris.
 This is not, however, the case with certain secular medieval illustrations.
 Artists of the 1460s and 1470s were influenced by Guido delle Colonne's Historia destructionis Troiae, where Helen's abduction was portrayed as a scene of seduction.
 In the Florentine Picture Chronicle Paris and Helen are shown departing arm in arm, while their marriage was depicted into Franco-Flemish tapestry.